spatie/typescript-transformer/docs/usage/writers.md

     ...
 ```

-By default the `TypeDefinitionWriter` is used when no Writer was configured.
+By default, the `TypeDefinitionWriter` is used when no writer was configured.
 You can use one of the Writers shipped with the package out of the box or write your own one.

 ## TypeDefinitionWriter

 The `TypeDefinitionWriter` will group types into namespaces that follow the structure of the PHP namespaces.

 Let's take a look at an example with two PHP classes: